matt-izatt/rock-paper-scissors/README.md

 # RockPaperScissors

-This project is a simple game of Rock-PaperScissors written using Angular 11.0.4.
+This project is a simple game of Rock-Paper-Scissors written using Angular 11.0.4.

 ## Install the dependencies